 Look for job vacancies at:

 - British Cartographic Society

-- Civil Service Job Search
+- Civil Service Jobs

-- map design;
+- map design and layout

 Employers may also provide sponsorship for postgraduate study if you don't already have a Masters qualification.
 Check with prospective employers about opportunities for training and professional development.

-There are opportunities for experienced cartographers to move into self-employment, in supplying a specialist product or service to other cartographic companies or publishers.
+There are also opportunities for experienced cartographers to move into self-employment, in supplying a specialist product or service to other cartographic companies or publishers.